PizzaFire in Fairlawn will fire up oven next week; West Akron Starbucks opens Friday; Blaze on way

 Here’s morsels on upcoming openings — PizzaFire, Blaze and Starbucks:

-PizzaFire — which specializes in Neapolitan=style pizzas (with a thin crust) that are quickly fire-baked in an 800-degree oven — is opening its new Fairlawn store this coming Wednesday.
+PizzaFire — which specializes in thin-crust pizzas that are quickly baked in an 800-degree oven — is opening its new Fairlawn store this coming Wednesday.

 The new PizzaFire — part of the Medina County-headquartered chain — is opening in the former Enso Rolls and Bowls, in the Shops of Fairlawn Plaza off West Market Street.